Where is hbar Hiding in Entropic Gravity?: Conclusion and discussions

 \section{Conclusion and discussions}

 In this paper we raised the question about where $\hbar$ is hiding in entropic gravity.
-Through the reanalysis of the fundamental building blocks of entropic gravity, in particular the meaning of holographic screen and its associated entanglement entropy, we argued that the perfect cancellation of $\hbar$ among all the quantum mechanically originated inputs is broken if the more exact form of the BH entanglement entropy based on GUP is to replace the Bekenstein area law.
+Through the reanalysis of the fundamental building blocks of entropic gravity, in particular the holographic formulation of the entanglement entropy, we argued that the perfect cancellation of $\hbar$'s among all the quantum mechanically motivated inputs is broken if the more exact form of the BH entanglement entropy based on GUP is to replace the Bekenstein area law.
 Based on this we found, in the weak gravity limit, the hided $\hbar$'s in the form of logarithmic corrections to the classical Newton's law, in Eq.(\ref{C5:FGUP3}).

-In our attempt of seeking the missing $\hbar$'s, we reinvestigated all the fundamental assumptions in the existing derivations of entropic gravity.
-Within Verlinde's entropic gravity derivation, two ingredients involving entropy formula have been invoked without the guarantee of their mutual compatibility.
-We applied Fursaev's consistency-check procedure to reproduce the leading order entropy variation in Verlinde's setup of spherical holographic screen.
+In our attempt of seeking the missing $\hbar$'s, we reformulated the existing derivations of entropic gravity.
+In Verlinde's entropic gravity derivation, two ingredients involving entropy formula have been invoked without the guarantee of their mutual compatibility.
+We applied Fursaev's procedure to reproduce the leading order entropy variation in Verlinde's setup of spherical holographic screen.

 While our approach manages to avoid the compatibility issue, there is a price to pay.
 In our alternative approach we have introduced the concept of spacetime metric and its deformation due to the presence of a massive object, which implicitly assumed the knowledge of general relativity, the standard theory of classical gravity.
 Yet the very attempt of entropic gravity is to deduce it from quantum mechanics and statistical physics alone without any prior knowledge of gravity.
 We are therefore at risk of a circular logic in our approach if gravity is to be interpreted as an emergent phenomenon.
 In this regard a more cogent and consistent argument without involving any gravity-related concept is needed towards an alternative entropy variation law, in order to assert the validity of the entropic framework of gravity as an emergent phenomena.
-By the similar token, the existing derivations of entropic gravity also faces the similar issue since Newton's constant has been invoked as a fundamental constant from the outset instead of being a secondary, derived parameter from the theory as it should if gravity is to be an emergent phenomenon.
+By the similar token, the existing derivations of entropic gravity also faces the similar issue since Newton's constant has been invoked as a fundamental constant from the outset instead of being a secondary, derived parameter of the theory as it should if gravity is to be an emergent phenomenon.